mruwnik/invoices/README.md

                        be :base.
 Otherwise the final price will be scaled accordingly.
 This is pretty much equivalent to working out what the hourly rate should be in a given month and multiplying it by the number of hours worked in that month
+ * :function         - an S-expression describing how to calculate the net value.
+Only numbers, basic mathematical operations (+, -, /, *) and timesheet specific variables are supported (:worked, :required, :to, :from).

 Examples: